TheArturthur/CoppermindScraper/Cosmere/Dabbid.md

 On Dabbid's final bridgerun, Sadeas abandoned [[Dalinar\|Dalinar's]] army mid-battle and left them to die.
 While Bridge Four had the opportunity to escape, they instead decided to help the Kholin army retreat.
 After Kaladin used a large amount of [[Stormlight\|stormlight]] to protect his men from a volley of arrows and went into shock, Dabbid joined the rest of the bridgecrew to complete the approach.
 Bridge Four was able to rescue Dalinar and in return he bought their freedom by giving Sadeas his [[Shardblade\|shardblade]].

 ### Dalinar's Forces
 After being recruited by [[Dalinar Kholin\|Dalinar Kholin]], Kaladin assigned Dabbid and Shen to help Lopen assist Rock in feeding other bridgemen.
+He was one of the most capable members of Bridge Four to help Rock when cooking.
 During the [[Battle of Narak\|Battle of Narak]], Dabbid is left behind at the warcamp alongside Lopen, [[Hobber\|Hobber]], and [[Moash\|Moash]], to look after the barracks and assist Kaladin in his recovery.
 After the battle, [[Bridge Four\|Bridge Four]] relocated to [[Urithiru\|Urithiru]] where Dabbid helped Rock in the kitchen.
 While Dabbid still doesn’t talk, he made up for it with stirring and running waterskins.
 He had actually become sort of an unofficial mascot for Bridge Four with the others saluting him when they pass.
 Upon seeing the smoke to the west after Hobber’s miracle, Bridge Four charged with their bridge towards it.
 Once the bridge was in place and they ran across, Dabbid and Lopen unhooked the shields and spears and tossed one to each of the bridgemen.
 Despite being the unofficial mascot of Bridge Four, Dabbid was still unable to draw in [[Stormlight\|Stormlight]], something he shared with [[Rlain\|Rlain]].
 While the others never spoke it, Rlain saw the truth in the reactions of the other bridgemen, that it was probably best that him and Dabbid remain without Stormlight.